dylni/print_bytes/README.md

 The minimum supported Rust toolchain version is currently Rust 1.51.0.

-Minor version updates may increase these version requirements.
+Minor version updates may increase this version requirement.
 However, the previous two Rust releases will always be supported.
 If the minimum Rust version must not be increased, use a tilde requirement to prevent updating this crate's minor version: